Tania94-hub/Tania94-hub/README.md

 # Hi, I'm Tania Banerjee 👋

-Aspiring Data Analyst with skills in Python, SQL, and Excel.
+Data Analyst with skills in Python, SQL, and Excel.

 ## Skills
 • Python